-We also built a large farmhouse style dining room table top that we installed on a table base given to us by John’s Aunt.
-The light fixture was recycled using some paint, an old cart wheel, another vintage yoke and new globes.
-On the table is an antique ox collar that we had wanted to make into a light fixture.
+We also built a large farmhouse style dining room table top that we placed on a table base given to us by John’s Aunt.
+The light fixture was recycled using some paint, an old cart wheel, another vintage yoke, and new globes.
+On the table is an antique ox collar we had wanted to make into a light fixture.
 Due to its extreme weight, however, we decided against that.
 The table is large enough that the collar now makes a unique centerpiece.

 Unfortunately, I do not have precise financial numbers for you as I did not know I would be blogging about our kitchen one day.
 However, this is what we can recall:

 - Reclaimed sycamore live edge bar top – $450

 - Reclaimed birch, pulley’s, rope, and wooden salad bowls for light fixture above bar – $45